Heart disease is the biggest killer of women in the world and accounts for 35 percent of female deaths.

-Traditionally thought of as a male disease, cardiovascular diseases (CVD) are “understudied, underdiagnosed and undertreated” according to the female-led Lancet Commission.
+While most of us think of heart conditions as a male “thing”, cardiovascular diseases (CVD) in women are “understudied, underdiagnosed and undertreated” according to the female-led Lancet Commission.

 What’s more, females become more vulnerable to CVD at post-menopause due to a reduction in protective estrogen.

-1. When should women get their heart health checked?
+1. So, when should women get their heart health checked?

 Women without known risk factors: